 One thing I have learned about making purchases and striking deals on the internet is that if it sounds too good to be true, it probably is.

 Fortunately, I did not have to learn this lesson the hard way.
 Rather, I have been exposed to a variety of schemes by spending many Monday mornings at the Southampton Town Police station flipping through the blotter.
-In some incident reports, potential victims told police they wised up to a scam before sending any money, but often it is only after wiring or mailing cash and not getting what they paid for that they go to the police.
+In some incident reports, potential victims told police they wised up to a scam before sending any money.
+But often it is only after wiring or mailing cash—and not getting what they paid for—that they go to the police.
 Because many scammers are international or hide behind the anonymity of the internet, they are never caught.

 Recently, when my friend on an apartment hunt emailed me a real estate listing with the question, “A scam?”
 I had to read no further to know the answer was yes.

-The place in question, in a new-ish condo development in Hampton Bays, was listed for $1,500 for a two-bedroom, with all utilities included.
+The place in question, in a new-ish condo development in Hampton Bays, was listed for $1,500 a month for a two-bedroom, with all utilities included.
 The price alone should have been a dead giveaway.
 Anything new and that close to the water would come with a much higher price tag.
 But the scammer tries to explain why the listing is such a good deal—and why she can’t show the condo to potential renters before they move in.

 The scammer claims she is a woman named Theresa from Hampton Bays who is now living in Missouri, after being uprooted to St. Louis due to work obligations.